China to ban ivory trade by end of 2017

 WWF said legal research published by the conservation group shows an ivory ban could be imposed “much sooner under current Hong Kong law”.

-The United States — the world’s second-largest consumer of illegal ivory after China — announced in June a near-total ban on the trade of African elephant ivory but with notable exemptions including antiques.
-AFP
+The United States—the world’s second-largest consumer of illegal ivory after China — announced in June a near-total ban on the trade of African elephant ivory but with notable exemptions including antiques.

+Ivory carving is an ancient art in China and finely worked pieces, whether elaborate depictions of traditional Buddhist scenes or more simple seals and chopsticks, are considered highly collectible.